telcat/vagrant-proxmox/README.md

 ## Limitations

-* Only OpenVZ containers are currently supported
+* For OpenVZ containers you need a Vagrant compatible OpenVZ template
-* You need a Vagrant compatible OpenVZ template
+* For OpenVZ containers only routed network mode is currently supported
-* Only routed network mode is currently supported
+* For KVM machines the ISO file needs to be a Vagrant compatible live system or automatic installation

 ## Installation